jaywengrow/tuvi/README.md

     require 'tuvi'

-    class ExampleProgram

-      extend Tuvi

     step 1 do
       message "Welcome to KrazyMaze.
 Will you ever get out?
 BWAAHAAA!
 You have a choice to make: Go right or left" answer "right", 2
       answer "left", 3
     end

     step 2 do
       message "You're in the middle of the maze.
 Go right or left or straight." answer "right", 3
       answer "left", 4
       answer "straight", 3
     end

     step 3 do
       message "You've encountered a monster!
 You can either go straight, or punch the monster." answer "straight", 2
       answer "punch", 5
     end

     step 4 do
       message "Drat.
 You've reached the end of the maze!
 I'll get you next time..." stop
     end

     step 5 do
       message "The monster was stronger than you!
 You died." stop
     end

     run

-    end

 First, create a ruby file and on the first line require the Tuvi library with `require 'tuvi'`